 Adobe Premiere Pro System Requirements

 First, let’s take a look at Adobe Premiere Pro’s requirements.
-I selected Premiere Pro CC 2017 because that is what you’ll most likely be using for editing purposes.
+I selected Premiere Pro CC 2018 because that is what you’ll most likely be using for editing purposes.
 I also included stats for MacOS laptops because one of my reviewed items falls into that category.

-|A multi-core processor with 64-bit architecture||A multi-core Intel processor with 64-bit architecture
+|A multi-core Intel processor with 64-bit architecture

 While there isn’t a huge amount of difference, it’s worth noting that Adobe suggests an Intel processor for its Mac version.
-Outside of that, they consider a dedicated graphics card optional, but I find that CUDA technology gives me extra processing power so I always recommend a discreet graphics card in your new NLE laptop.
+Outside of that, they consider a dedicated graphics card optional, but I find that CUDA technology gives me extra processing power so I always recommend a discrete graphics card in your new NLE laptop.

 What to Look For Video Editing laptop

 As I’ve mentioned, Adobe Premiere can be a bit finicky; in fact, in the past, I’ve been made pretty angry by the software when I tried to use it on a friend’s slower computer.
 I want you to avoid this frustration, so here are some key stats that you should consider before you make a purchase (in my estimation, you should always shoot well above the Adobe official requirements – it’ll lead to less frustration):

 I’m not going to beat around the bush; this is simply the most important component for video editing.
 While the other features can be important, a fast processor is THE key to fast render times.
 Meanwhile, a high-end graphics card is only essential if you want to use VR features.